Bbetaverse22/dev-builder/docs/GITHUB_MCP_STATUS.md

 docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock
 ```

-### Why This Isn't a Blocker
+### Current Decision

-The GitHub MCP client implementation is **architecturally complete** and will work perfectly once Docker is running.
-The codebase is production-ready.
+Because Docker access is restricted in the target deployment environments (local dev without Docker, Vercel serverless), we officially adopted the GitHub REST API client (`lib/github/github-client.ts`) as the production integration.
+It powers:

-**Verification:** We confirmed the GitHub token works by testing directly against the GitHub REST API:
+- LangGraph search node (`lib/agents/langgraph/nodes/search-github-examples.ts`)
-- ✅ Authenticated as user: `Bbetaverse22`
+- Portfolio Builder agent (`lib/agents/portfolio-builder.ts`)
-- ✅ Successfully searched repositories
+- UI-driven issue creation (`components/skillbridge/agentic-skill-analyzer.tsx`)

-- ✅ Successfully retrieved file contents
+The MCP client remains in the repo for future experimentation, but it is no longer required to ship V1.

 ---

-## 🔧 How to Use (When Docker is Running)
+## 🔧 Optional: Running the MCP Client (Docker Required)

 ### 1. Start Docker